 Park the car and travel by pontoon boat along Pepper Creek to reach the Visitor’s Center.
 Travel the paved trails and boardwalks viewing Florida’s wildlife in a natural setting, Well, except for Lu, the hippo, who is the only resident not native to the area.

 Don’t miss the Fish Bowl underwater observatory.
 We stepped inside to view hundreds of fish, but no manatees for us that morning.
 Hopefully, we’ll make up for it on our afternoon kayaking trip.

 Another delicious meal, this time at the Margarita Grill in Homosassa.

 Great food and waterfront dining conveniently located next to the launch of our kayaking adventure with River Adventure Tours.
 Paddling to the headsprings of the Homosassa River we see birds, turtles, fish, and of course, more manatees, some swimming up right next to the kayaks.

 We end day three with another fabulous meal at Katch-22 in Lecanto, a little off the beaten path, but well worth the drive and return to the hotel to enjoy a quick soak in the hot tub before preparing to return home.

-Manatee can be seen in Crystal Springs year round, but the highest concentrations are in the cooler winter months as the manatee seek refuge in the 72-degree springs.
+Manatee are seen in Crystal Springs year round, but the highest concentrations can be found in the cooler winter months as the manatee seek refuge in the 72-degree springs.